 A desk & Austrian independence

-One of the most important events in recent Austrian history was the 1955 signing of the State Treaty at Upper Belvedere.
+One of the most important events in recent Austrian history is the 1955 signing of the State Treaty at Upper Belvedere.
 This saw the country regain its sovereign independence from the occupying WWII allies.

-The museum has one of the tables used by the likes of Vyacheslav Molotov, John Foster Dulles, and Harold Macmillan to sign the document, together with behind-the-scenes photos and details of this pivotal occasion.
+The museum had one of the tables used by the likes of Vyacheslav Molotov, John Foster Dulles, and Harold Macmillan to sign the document, together with behind-the-scenes photos and details of this pivotal occasion.

 Elisabeth: a fate in objects

-The famous 19th-century Empress known as Sisi obsessed over her looks and weight; the worn-down footplate on her weighing scales in the Möbelmuseum feels like a tragic reminder of the eternal battle against fat and social or self-imposed pressures.
+The famous 19th-century Empress known as Sisi obsessed over her looks and weight; the worn-down footplate on her weighing scales in the Möbelmuseum felt like a tragic reminder of the eternal battle against fat and social or self-imposed pressures.

 A fate in photographs